Some links in this post may be affiliate links

 Regularly rotate the pot to ensure that the plant receives light on all sides for even growth and prevent leggy growth.

-Ensure that the pot has a drainage hole to prevent the soil from getting soggy soil as it can lead to root-rot and yellow leaves.
+Ensure that the pot has a drainage hole and the soil is well-draining to prevent waterlogging which can lead to root-rot and yellow leaves.

-Feed Tradescantia fluminensis with a balanced, liquid fertilizer every 2 weeks during the growing period to promote a lush growth.
 Withhold feeding in the cold season as the growth is minimal and feeding at this time may lead to fertilizer burn which is indicated by yellow leaves followed by plant death.

-Small-leaf Spiderwort soil should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
-Most all purpose potting mixes are ideal for this plant.
+Small-leaf Spiderwort soil should be a rich, loose, well-draining potting mix to prevent it from getting soggy while providing the required nutrients.

-Repot Small-leaf Spiderwort during the growing season only when the plant has become extremely pot-bound as it grows best when root-bound.
-Use a pot one size larger than the current one and free-draining soil that is rich in organic matter.
+Repot your Small-leaf Spiderwort in the beginning of the growing season (spring to early summer), only when the plant has become extremely pot-bound; it grows best when root-bound.

-Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and yellowing leaves.
 Tradescantia fluminensis is magnificent in a hanging basket where the the stems can cascade downwards beautifully.
 Take a look at these hanging planters with macrame plant hangers on Amazon.

 Tradescantia fluminensis (Small-leaf Spiderwort) propagation can be done during the growing period by plants divison or from stem-cuttings.